 “This category covers gas-fired illuminating appliances rated 5,000 Btu/h or less per burner, intended for indoor or outdoor use.
 These include lamps and fixtures and the like as identified in the individual certifications.
 These appliances are stationary and intended for attachment to a fixed gas piping system or a self-contained liquefied petroleum gas supply system.
 A means of support is provided by the manufacturer as part of the appliance…

 The water heater vent is what is used to exhaust the tanks combustion chamber after combustion (in the event its a gas-fired water heater).
 Water Heater vents are comprised of sheet metal mostly round but in some cases the pipe can be an oval shape.
 These vents are usually no less than 5′ in height above the water heater tank.

-Section starting at 504 of the CPC speaks to the Santa Clarita Water Heater regarding venting.
+The section starting at 504 of the CPC speaks to the Santa Clarita Water Heater regarding venting.
 Not only does the code address the piping type, but rest assured, it covers just about every specific type of venting system there is for water heaters.

 The most common issues associated with these Metal vents is the lack of clearance to combustible materials.
 For this, one might assume that the Santa Clarita Water Heater building code might have a standard right?
 Well, they do.
 Interestingly enough, the CPC water heater code refers back to the manufacture for clearances.
 Whereas, Santa Clarita water heater code actually just states the clearances in their handout.

 Santa Clarita Water heaters code for vent clearance is 1″ for double wall and 6″ for a single wall.
 In fact, the manufacture’s clearances are the same as seen here from the Dura-Vent manufacturer.